ricardohsmello/ricas-financas-origin/README.md

 # Ricas Finanças personal financial

-This is my personal project named named Ricas Finanças.
+This is my personal project named Ricas Finanças.
 Ricas Finanças it's a personal financial control project that allows you to track your expenses and income

 This repository contains a front-end and a backend application.
 First of all we need to talk about Ricas-financas-backend which